-Like every profession, revenue management has its quirks that can be quite annoying for those in it.
+Like every profession, revenue management has quirks that can be quite annoying for those in it.
 An expert in this field, Silvia Cantarella, identifies these pain points and gives revenue managers a solution for them.

-Revenue Management is an amazing discipline: dynamic, ever-changing and evolving, cross functional and anything but boring or about crunching numbers only!
+Revenue Management is an amazing discipline: dynamic, ever-changing and evolving, cross-functional, and anything but boring or about crunching numbers only!
 There are plenty of moments of gratification in the job, but there are also moments when the Revenue Manager has to deal with annoying situations.

 1. Negotiate the Corporate Rates Increase

-As easy and logic as it may seem from the revenue standpoint, it is not as easily accepted by the companies that see only the pros of bringing business to your hotel, considering that there could probably be another competitor hotel to eventually move their business to.
-Looking at room nights and rooms revenue alone is not enough, neither for the hotel to make good choices, nor for the company to accept a price increase based on a unilateral rule.
+As easy and logical as it may seem from the revenue standpoint, it is not as easily accepted by the companies that see only the pros of bringing business to your hotel, considering that there could probably be another competitor hotel to eventually move their business to.
+Looking at room nights and room revenue alone is not enough, neither for the hotel to make good choices, nor for the company to accept a price increase based on a unilateral rule.

 Taking a step further, the following factors should be considered before committing to any negotiated rate variation:

 - Stay days: is there a specific booking pattern?
 What is the impact of the company’s volumes for each day of the week?
-Could the average stay be extended by focusing on the so called “bleisure” need?
+Could the average stay be extended by focusing on the so-called “bleisure” need?

 - Cancellation ratio

-- Last room available vs non last room available
+- Last room available vs nonlast room available

 By considering all the above factors, revenue managers will be able to make more conscious decisions by looking at the big picture, thus providing arguments and facts to bring the negotiation process to another level.

-2. Close out Wholesale Allotments/Availability
+2. Closeout Wholesale Allotments/Availability

 To simplify the process and avoid making decisions based on the forecasted occupancy and rate only, the same factors that were listed in point one should apply, but with some additional factors due to the leisure nature of the segment:

-- Booking pattern and business mix: how many times does the wholesale segment book over potential sell out dates and what is the business mix on those same dates?
+- Booking pattern and business mix: how many times does the wholesale segment book over potential sell-out dates and what is the business mix on those same dates?
 What is the wholesale rate variance compared to the other segments and should you probably reconsider the overall business mix strategy over those dates?